ibm-js/deliteful/docs/list/List.md

 ```

 When a category has the focus, the style of the cell in which it is rendered can be defined using the css selector `[role="gridcell"]:focus`.

-The default category renderer allow further styling of its content using CSS classes, as described in the [deliteful/list/CategoryRenderer styling documentation](./CategoryRenderer.md#styling).

 ### Selection Marks Styling